spbu-se/duplicate-finder/docs/index.md

     pandoc -t plain MyDocument.docx | python wrap-into-xml.py >MyDocument.pxml

+### Reuse Map (Re)Generation, Pattern Selection and Near Duplicate Search

-After that you can launch Duplicate Finder using its `duplicate-finder.py` startup script.
+To see reuse map, you can launch Duplicate Finder using its `duplicate-finder.py` startup script.
 You can select input document file (`MyDocument.pxml` above) and adjust following options:

 * minimal and maximal duplicate size (in tokens) the tool should consider;